vicgc/recognise/README.md

 [![BuildStatus](https://travis-ci.org/ianjuma/recognise.png)](https://travis-ci.org/ianjuma/recognise)

-OpenCV tutorial on Facial detection and recognition
+Facial detection and recognition using OpenCV and libfacerec ** Feel free to contribute, open an issue or make a _pull-request_**

 ####Install openCV and header files
 ```